Our Services

 Many people with abnormal nitrogen test results feel completely fine.
 When symptoms do occur, they are often nonspecific:

 Because these symptoms overlap with other health concerns, including nutritional deficiencies that can affect energy and cognition, it's important to consider multiple factors.
-If you're also experiencing hair changes, skin issues, or persistent fatigue, you might want to check whether Zinc or Biotin Deficiency could be playing a role alongside your nitrogen test results.
+If you're also experiencing hair changes, skin issues, or persistent fatigue alongside abnormal lab work, using a free tool to evaluate whether Zinc or Biotin Deficiency might be contributing to your symptoms can help you and your doctor get a more complete picture of your health.

 Small, practical adjustments can make a real difference: